ci-bonfire/Sprint/myth/_docs_src/general/models.md

 ## Provided Methods

-By using the skeleton file, you get a number of methods ready to use on your model.
+By using the skeleton file, you get a number of methods ready to use on your model, in addition to all of the standard CodeIgniter Query Builder methods.
 All of these methods can be overriden in your own model if you need to customize them by joining other tables, processing the results before handing off to the controller, etc.

     $user = $this->user_model->select(‘id, username, email’)